Ickworth Northern Estate walk, near Bury St. Edmunds, Suffolk

 Start at the Porter’s Lodge – or Honeyball Cottage.

 The cottage was built just before 1850 using the style common to the other estate buildings of the time.
 Originally it was the lodge serving the last gates to the house.
-It later earned the name Honeyball Cottage after Jack Honeyball who worked at Ickworth under the 4th Marquess, looking after the newly-installed generators which provided electricity for the main house.
+It later earned the name Honeyball Cottage after Jack Honeyball who worked at Ickworth under the 4th Marquess.
+He was employed to look after the newly-installed generators which provided electricity for the main house.

 Facing the Porter’s Lodge turn left.